phaustin/a405_2024/week_notes.md

 - Review my notes on entropy and potential temperature
 - Introduce my notes on {ref}`hydro`

-## For Friday
+## Lecture 6, week 2, Friday

-- Read Thompkins section 1.10 on thermodynamic charts
+- Covered Thompkins section 1.10 on thermodynamic charts
+- Went over the {ref}`skew_coords` notebook

+### For Tuesday

+Read the rest of Thompkins Chapter 1 on bouyancy